XanaduAI/MrMustard/doc/development/development_guide.rst

 Installation
 ------------

-For development purposes, it is recommended to install the Mr. Mustard source code using development mode:
+For development purposes, it is recommended to install the Mr Mustard source code using development mode:

 .. code-block:: bash